 - Does attending GLE help me to get into a UWC for the Diploma Programme?

-No, but it gives you a taste of UWC life and may make applying to a UWC appealing.
+No, but it gives you a taste of UWC life and may make applying to a UWC school or college appealing.
 We hope so!

 During the Programme

 - What is the weather like in August in Wales?

 August is the peak summer month in Wales, and we hope for glorious sunshine of around 22°C. That said, we do often have rainy showers so we recommend you pack for warm and wet weather.

 - How many students are in a dorm?